theuntamed839/AtomDB/AtomDB/Docs/Overview.md

   - don't know the creation and restoration cost of the bloom filter.
 - [x] Check what works best, the hashes or bloom filter.
   - hash seems good. and that took crc32c seems perfect.
-- [ ] compaction, the sst file which close to each other based on the overlaps. here the idea is to find a sst which has a big range and then compact it with other sst which has small ranges together.
+- [ ] compaction, the org.g2n.atomdb.sst file which close to each other based on the overlaps. here the idea is to find a org.g2n.atomdb.sst which has a big range and then compact it with other org.g2n.atomdb.sst which has small ranges together.
 - [ ] Providing ACID
 - [ ] OPTIMIZATION THINK: creating of tree of the spare keys to find the correct file.
 - [ ] OPTIMIZATION THINK: in a block we can store partial keys, for example maybe the smallest key defines the commons prefix and further keys has suffix.